piegir/top-ten/README.md

 It also handles most of the login logic.
 For example, it ensures that users are connected when playing and that there are no duplicate users.

-This can be called the backend of the whole game.
+This is the backend of the whole game.
 A single instance of that API is run for the full game.

 ### React Frontend